RealoneRRO/RealoneRRO/README.md

 Creating solutions that address real-world challenges and deliver value to end-users.
 I leverage my technical and analytical skills to bridge the gap between complex data insights and actionable business solutions.

 Moreso, if I'm not tinkering data for a living.
-You can also find me picking up and figuring out new technologies and also playing football. so basically, that is what I do outside of this.
+You can also find me picking up and figuring out new technologies and playing football.
+So basically, that is what I do outside of this.

 * 📫 How to reach me: